bodias/machine-learning/projects/capstone/capstone_report_template.md

 ![non-numerical features statistics](home_credit/images/non_numerical_features_stats.png)

 We can see from the data above that the features EMERGENCYSTATE_MODE has only two possible values (yes/no).
 However, this features is going to be treated as it has more than 2 categories, once we're going to introduce a new category to represent the NaN values.
 Other 3 features, ['NAME_CONTRACT_TYPE','FLAG_OWN_CAR','FLAG_OWN_REALTY'], have binary values, then they will be treated as *text_binary_features* in the data preprocessing phase .
-It's also possible to note that there are **missing** values for some features, to understand this issue better, the following table presents the percentage of null values over the whole dataset.
+It's also possible to note that there are **missing** values for some features, to understand this issue better, the following table presents the percentage of null discret values over the whole dataset.

 ![non-numerical features - null values](home_credit/images/non_numerical_features_null.png)